-Broad Aims: The workshop aims to bring the organizing principles of neural cognition into machine intelligence, and to use lessons and technology from machine intelligence to understand how brains work.
+The workshop is a collaborative effort organized around specific topic areas to bring the organizing principles of neural cognition into machine intelligence, and to use lessons and technology from machine intelligence to understand how brains work.

-Approach: The workshop is held annually for 3 weeks under the auspices of the Institute of Neuromorphic Engineering.
+The workshop is held annually for 3 weeks generally under this schedule under the auspices of the Institute of Neuromorphic Engineering.
 The workshop creates a multidisciplinary setting in which collaboration enables information flow among participants.
-It focuses on a mixture of tutorials, lectures on cutting edge research, and hands-on project work on topics at the border of neuroscience and AI.
+It focuses on a mixture of tutorials, lectures on cutting edge research, and hands-on project work (see videos of some projects here) on topics at the border of neuroscience and AI.
 The project teams are organized into themed topic areas to encourage collaboration between diverse experts.
-Like the famous Cold Spring Harbor and Woods Hole summer labs, the workshop brings together major scientists and technologists with young researchers for an extended period to work together on concrete projects.
+Like the Cold Spring Harbor and Woods Hole summer labs and our sister workshop the Capo Caccia Neuromorphic Workshop, the Telluride workshop brings together major scientists and technologists with young researchers for an extended period to work together on concrete projects.

 The drive to understand biological computation is more urgent than ever.
 Machine intelligence today still burns thousands of times the power consumed by brains, leading to unsolved size, weight, and power problems in embodied systems.
 Technology has struggled to move past supervised learning and into the domains of natural intelligence, where animals and humans can easily learn certain skills with only a few experiences, and most computers still require millions of repetitions to learn basic sensory-motor skills in a simulated environment.

 Slides about the workshop

 Hear about the workshop

 - Afternoons: Topic Area workgroup meetings and working time

 - 8pm-....: Evening lecture/discussion group, project work